Joshua-Ludolf/CSCI-4406-Computer-Networks/README.md

 ## License
 See `LICENSE` for terms.
 Ensure any third-party resources added comply with the repository's license and attribution requirements.

-## Future Enhancements (Optional)
-- Per-lab sub-README files summarizing objectives and outcomes.
-- Scripts to automate packet analysis and produce charts embedded in reports.
-- A consolidated index table mapping labs to topics and artifacts.

 ---
-Feel free to update this file as the course progresses.